oyindonesia/external-api-docs/source/includes/_payment_routing.md

 400 | Final | Request is rejected (Format expiration is yyyy-MM-dd HH:mm:ss and must be within valid interval for each e-wallet type)
 400 | Final | Request is rejected (Format expiration is yyyy-MM-dd HH:mm:ss and must be between 1 minute and 1 hour) 400 | Final | Request is rejected (Format expiration is yyyy-MM-dd HH:mm:ss, must be between 1 minute and 3 hours and not exceed 20:30:00)
-400 | Final | Invalid config product disburse or acceptance 400 | Final | Request is rejected (Invalid partner user id) 400 | Final | Request is rejected (Token is already expired.)
+400 | Final | Request is rejected (Invalid config product disburse or acceptance) 400 | Final | Request is rejected (Invalid partner user id) 400 | Final | Request is rejected (Token is already expired.)
 203 | Final | Request is rejected (Duplicate Partner Tx Id)